carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-high-dim-modeling.md

 exercises: 3
 questions:
 - "Are more features always better when trying to fit a model to your data?"
+- "What does a model's level of bias or variance indicate?"
-- "What is one general way to avoid overfitting when training on high-dimensional data?"
+- "What are some of the popular methods to avoid overfitting when training on high-dimensional data?"
 - "How can one determine which features are most relevant to a model's predictions?"
 objectives:
 - "Understand the challenges associated with modeling high-dimensional data"